If you’ve never tried nude art photography, you might find this genre very intimidating.

 Start With Limited Light to Make Your Model Feel More Comfortable

-Even if your nude photography model is a professional model, they might still feel uncomfortable with someone they’ve never worked with before.
+Even if your nude photography model is a professional, they might still feel uncomfortable with someone they’ve never worked with.
 You can introduce them to your boudoir style by working with limited light first.

 Limited and anonymous light will hide parts of your model’s body and work as a cover-up.
 It’ll give them room to experiment with different poses.
 It will also give them a chance to get to know your unique approach to nude photography.

 In turn, you’ll be able to experiment with creative lighting techniques.